 1 Egg, beaten

-• Paint the puff pastry wrapped apples with the beaten egg.
+Brush the puff pastry with the beaten egg.

-• Place the apples on a baking tray lined with parchment paper.
-Bake in 180c oven for 15-20 minutes until the pastry is puffy and golden.
+Place the apples on a baking tray lined with baking paper and bake in 180c oven for 15-20 minutes until the pastry is puffy and golden.